 Think of your job application process as a mini-project.
 You can set up ClickUp Milestones for key stages in your application journey, like ‘Application Submitted,’ ‘First Interview,’ ‘Follow-up Email Sent,’ or ‘Second Interview.’

-When you reach each Milestone, it could serve as a trigger to message the hiring manager.
+When you reach each Milestone, it serves as a trigger to message the hiring manager.
 For example, when you hit the ‘Application Submitted’ Milestone, you might send a polite follow-up email.
-Or when you reach the ‘First Interview Complete’ Milestone, you could send a thank-you note.
+Or when you reach the ‘First Interview Complete’ Milestone, you could see that as a prompt to send a thank-you note.

-This way, you’re using the ClickUp Milestones as reminders and prompts to organize your communication with the hiring manager.
+This way, you’re using ClickUp’s Milestones as reminders and prompts to organize your communication with the hiring manager.
 It helps you stay on top of your follow-ups without being too pushy.

 Add relevant information in one place